illinoistech-itm/jhajek/itmd-521/assignment-02/Readme.md

   - You can provide a single "read" of the source code at the top of the file into a DataFrame -- each question does not require a read()
   - Run the source code via Spark-Submit on your Vagrant Box
   - Once you have the answer to the question, go back and add a source code comment with the answer under the question
+  - Sample code is available in the book LearningSparkV2 sample code
+    - `~/LearningSparkV2/databricks-datasets/learning-spark-v2/sf-fire-calls.csv`
   - Make sure to commit and push code to GitHub continually.
 Assignments that have the entire code submitted with none or little commit history will not be accepted.
 Commit and push often.
   - Don't share the answers with others.
 Your work is individual.